elegant-scipy/elegant-scipy/markdown/ch4.markdown

 The Fourier transform takes us from the *time* to the *frequency* domain, and this turns out to have a massive number of applications.
+The *Fast Fourier Transform (FFT)* is an algorithm for computing the discrete Fourier Transform; it achieves its high speed by storing and re-using results of computations as it progresses.

-In this chapter, we'll guide you through a few of them to demonstrate that the FFT can be applied to multidimensional data (not just 1D signals) to achieve a variety of goals.
+In this chapter, we examine a few applications of the Discrete Fourier Transform to demonstrate that the FFT can be applied to multidimensional data (not just 1D measurements) to achieve a variety of goals.

 Let's start with one of the most common applications, converting a sound signal (consisting of variations of air pressure over time) to a *spectrogram*.
 (You might have seen spectrograms on your music player's equalizer view, or even on an old-school stereo.)